-After you graduated from the Fire Department Drill Tower or Police Academy, LAFPP began deducting 8% of your salary each pay period (if you were a prior member, deductions began upon your rehire).
+As an active member of Tier 2, you contribute 7% of your pay each pay period through automatic payroll deductions.
 These deductions are your contributions to the pension plan.
 Each member's contributions are accounted for individually, and interest is accrued and posted every six months (for the six-month periods ending June 30 and December 31) while you are an active member.